 VoiceFirst technology can also be used to replace chatbots – group and individual messaging services.
 These are available as apps on your device, with which you can communicate with your peers using only your voice.
 The benefits come from the speed with which messages are recorded and responded to, as well as the positive interactions that come from this more inclusive form of communication.

 You’ve probably got an Alexa who tells you the weather, gives you daily news briefings and plays your music library.
 Imagine you could actually get to grips with every skill that was relevant to you – how much easier your everyday tasks would become.
 Then imagine taking that capability and moving it into the workplace.
-That’s where VoiceFirst is going – turning your daily tasks, at work or home, into a series of voice interactions that don’t require a handheld device.
+That’s where VoiceFirst is going – turning your daily tasks, at work or home, with Alexa skills developers turning these into a series of voice interactions that don’t require a handheld device.

 Most L&D organisations will be moving towards a full microlearning library, where resources are pushed to relevant learners and where learning can be completed on-the-go in manageable chunks.
 VoiceFirst sits neatly alongside any microlearning asset as it is, by its very nature, a chunk of knowledge shared and accessed when needed.
 VoiceFirst applications will allow users to access microlearning assets via voice-enabled devices – be that a web or phone app, or a smart device.